chance2021/devopsdaydayup/011-KinDKubeconfigRBACConfiguration/README.md

 kind create cluster
 ```
 Once it is ready, you can run below command to test it out:
-> Note: Make sure to install [**kubectl**](https://www.google.com/search?channel=fs&client=ubuntu&q=install+kubectl+) first
+> Note: Ensure to install [**kubectl**](https://www.google.com/search?channel=fs&client=ubuntu&q=install+kubectl+) before proceeding, if it hasn't been installed
 ```
 kubectl get node
 kubectl -n default create deploy test --image=nginx
 ```
 ### 3. Create a Role ans Service Account
-We are going to use manifest to crete the role and service account in your current context using kubectl, so make sure you have the correct context.
-You can run below command to confirm your current context:
+We will use a manifest to create a role and service account in your current context using kubectl.
+Please ensure you have the correct context before proceeding.
+You can check your current context using the following command:
 ```
 kubectl config current-context
 ```